Radio pulsars -- two old questions (in blessed memory of Ya.N.Istomin): Introduction

 More than 50 years have passed since the discovery of radio pulsars.
 However, we still do not know the mechanism of their coherent radio emission, e.g., the direction of evolution of the inclination angle $\chi$.
 Some questions, formulated in the early years, were not further discussed.
 Here we outline the solution to one of such forgotten questions connecting with the possible range of inclination angles.

 The second question concerns the so-called death line, i.e., the line limiting from below the population of pulsars on the $P{\dot P}$-diagram that has a break at $P \approx 0.1$ s.
-As we show, this break can be easily explained by the well-known feature of secondary plasma production.
-This work is dedicated to the blessed memory of B.V.~Komberg, with whom we discussed these issues back in the 70s.
+As we show, this break can be easily explained by the well-known feature of secondary plasma This work is dedicated to the blessed memory of Ya.N.
+Istomin, as well as B.V.
+Komberg, with whom we discussed these issues back in the 70s.